• Skip to primary navigation

 A couple of days ago I decided to heat up some water and sit outside, and it really helped to calm me down.
 The warmth felt like a cozy blanket and added a lot of comfort to my anxious mind.

-3. Pretend you’re someone that handles stress and anxiety with ease.
+3. Pretend you’re someone who handles stress and anxiety with ease.

 Even if this is just for the next 5 minutes.